COVID Update as of January 24 2022

 Symptom Checks – All staff and clients are screened daily for viral symptoms and temperatures (using a ‘no-touch’ thermometer) taken on all clients and employees prior to clinic session.
 For clients, this is completed prior to entering the treatment areas (either in the facility lobby or outside at the family vehicle).
 If client exceeds a temperature of 100.4 they are not allowed to attend clinic session and cannot return until they are fever free for 24 hours without the use of fever-reducing medications, per Spokane Regional Health District guidelines.

 Masks – We require all staff and client families to wear masks while on the premises, regardless of vaccination status.
+At this time, all staff working directly with clients are required to wear N95/KN95 masks, in accordance with current CDC recommendations.
 We understand and anticipate that wearing masks may present challenges for some of our young clients, and may require a tiered approach to implementation in individual cases.
 We provide both washable and disposable masks.
 All washable masks are discarded in a designated bin to be washed daily.
+Social distancing is maintained as much as possible.

 Family Training – To limit group gathering and reduce traffic onsite, we make every effort to conduct family training remotely via Telehealth using Microsoft Teams, a HIPAA compliant platform.
 In limited situations and on a case-by-case basis, we will allow onsite family training upon review and approval by NAC clinical leadership.